The History Engine Teacher’s Guide

 - Bibliographical information on each primary and secondary source used.

 Student requirements.
 Students should refer to the Style Guide and Citation Guide to be sure they are using the proper structural and grammatical format for the database.
-These guides can be found on the Teacher Resources page of the website, and also in the For Students section.

 5. What do I do if I have a problem with the website?

 Contact us.
-Please feel free to use the contact us form to submit any questions regarding the HE Teacher's Guide or History Engine.
+Please feel free to use the contact us form to submit any questions regarding the Teacher’s Guide or History Engine.

 II.
 Getting Started